In today’s fast-paced society, it can sometimes feel like stress is one of the only constants.

 Global statistics show an increasing number of people are struggling with mental health issues, with one of the key factors that can affect it being work-related stress.

 According to the UK Government, over 11 million days are lost at work a year because of stress at work.
 Employers have a legal duty to protect employees from stress at work, so it’s important for both employees and managers alike to be able to recognise when it’s an issue and learn how to address it in the right way.

 Thankfully, we’re now talking more openly about these problems than ever before with more people demanding their employers prioritise the topic of mental health in the workplace.

 So what can we do to reduce stress at work?
 As we’re all well aware, avoiding stress can seem like a near impossible task, but if we can learn a few tips on how to deal with stress better, we can reduce the long term effects and decrease the frequency of extreme stress.

 Here are a few top tips to help you manage those day-to-day stressors…

 We know it’s not new advice, but it really is true that you need to avoid processed foods such as sugars, common allergens like gluten and dairy; and stock up on foods which are high in fibre and protein.

 Adrenal function is significantly influenced by blood sugar levels, so it’s important to stabilise these by watching the consumption of products high in sugar.

 Although it might be tempting to reach for that sugar-filled biscuit in the office kitchen, try to switch to a healthy alternative, like raw vegetables and hummus.
 Alternatively, a fruit tea can help satisfy a mid-afternoon sugar craving!

 “Take a full hour for lunch and get out.
-If you can step away from the stressful environment and change scenery this will massively help to reduce stress levels.” – Miss Nutritionist
+If you can step away from the stressful environment and change scenery this will massively help to reduce stress levels.” – Rosie Millen (Miss Nutritionist)

 Talk about it